The Aaron Papers www.the-aaron-papers.net

 be that my sons have sinned, and renounced God in their hearts. this did

 Job continually.
-6Now it

 came to pass on the day when the sons of God came to present themselves